 The School of Nursing requires continuous registration of all degree candidates.
 Responsibility to maintain registration rests with the student.
 To retain student status, the student must register each fall, spring, and summer semester or secure an approved leave of absence.
 Students who are registered for zero hours of Thesis (N379) or Master's Project (N377) or students who are satisfying requirements for an incomplete grade are considered degree candidates.
+Students registering for zero hours or only completing an incomplete grade are charged one-half credit hour tuition.

-Out-of-town students may register by mail for required thesis or master's project credit per semester until the thesis or master's project is completed.
-Students are responsible for writing the School of Nursing

-Registrar each semester to request registration materials.
+Out-of-town students may register by mail for required thesis or master's project credit each semester until the thesis or master's project is completed.
+Students are responsible for writing the School of Nursing registrar each semester to request registration materials.